sunfishcode/eyra/README.md

 [using min-sized-rust technique to produce small binaries]: https://github.com/sunfishcode/eyra/tree/main/example-crates/hello-world-small#readme
 [adding Eyra as an optional dependency]: https://github.com/sunfishcode/eyra/tree/main/example-crates/eyra-optional-example#readme

+## Fully static linking

+Eyra executables don't depend on any dynamic libraries, however by default they do still depend on a dynamic linker (eg. "/lib64/ld-linux-x86-64.so.2").

+For fully static linking, there are currently two options:

+ - Build with
+   `RUSTFLAGS=-C target-feature=+crt-static -C relocation-model=static`.
+This
+   disables Position-Independent Executable (PIE) mode, which is straightforward, however it loses the security benefits of Address-Space Layout Randomization (ASLR).

+ - Build with `RUSTFLAGS=-C target-feature=+crt-static` and enable the
+   `experimental-relocate` feature.
+This allows PIE mode and ASLR to work, however it does so by enabling an experimental implementation of relocations.
+This code seems to be working in practice so far, however it involves Rust code patching itself as it runs, which is outside of any Rust semantics.

 ## Optional logging

 Eyra has a `log` feature to enable Rust `log` tracing of program and thread